bornoflightning/regexGist/gist-template.md

 The or operator is used as pipe character '|'.
 It can be used to mix and match different combination of characters in a parenthesis, and will return any combination including the given input.
 As an exampe we can observe the word (pat).
 It is displayed as (p|a|t), but could also allow us to receive the input tap, or apt.

+Our code does not use the 'OR' operator.

 ### Flags

 Flags are referened with the letter g.
 This stands for global search and it allows us to search for all potential strings.
 The search is not case senstive.

 Our code does not have any flags at the moment.

 ### Character Escapes